terjanq/Flag-Capture/Xiomara 2018/Mario in Maze/README.md

 ## Description

 In the problem, we were given the `N × M matrix`, filled with some values, i.e. `chocolate tastiness values`.
-Mario starts from the point `(1, 1)` and goes to the point `(n, m)`, eating each chocolate collected on the path.
+Mario starts from the point `(1, 1)` and goes to the point `(n, m)` moving either in `south` or `east` direction, eating each chocolate collected on the path.
 Our goal is to maximize the tastiness Mario can achieve.
 But there is one restriction, Mario must visit each of the given `checkpoints`, i.e. following `J` points.

 All the communication with the server goes through `TCP protocol`, using tools like `nc ip port`.